Optimal Dose

 Business&Customers

 After gathering secondary research data, I used a lean UX canvas to define my user and business problem.
-This tool allows you to consider hypotheses and focus on the domains that needed more research.
+This tool allows you to consider hypotheses and focus on the domains that need more research.

 Lean UX Canvas